Resume Tips

 1. Begin with a clear Objective Statement

-Include an objective and concise declaration that emphasizes the role or industry you are targeting.
-The statement should outline your career goals and indicate how hiring you will benefit the employer.
+Your resume should begin with an objective and concise statement that emphasizes the specific position or industry that you are seeking.
+This statement should convey your career goals and indicate how your hiring would benefit the employer.

 2. Tailor Your Resume for Each Job Application